 Dampness, rot and infestation

 Repair category 1

 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
-I am informed that a specialist report has been undertaken recently and all relating documentation should be retained.

 Chimney stacks

-Repair category 1
+Repair category -

-Notes General weathering was noted to the chimney stack.
+Notes Not Applicable.

 Roofing including roof space

 Repair category 2

-Notes Moss growth was noted to the roof covering, alongside typical ageing/weathering.
+Notes The roof tiles are older and show signs of weathering/ageing.
+Chipped tiles and moss growth were noted.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.

-There is evidence of condensation in the roof space.
-This may be alleviated through improved loft ventilation.
-A firm of damp specialists will be able to provide further advice.
+The underside sheeting to the roof edge tiles appears to contain asbestos based materials.
+Weathering and damage were noted.
+See information on Asbestos in the limitations of inspection section above.

+The velux window is older/weathered.

 Rainwater fittings

 Repair category 1

-Notes Staining was noted to the rainwater fittings and should be monitored for leaks.
+Notes Staining was noted at parts and the system should be monitored for leaks.